jsong233/mini_microservice/Readme.md

 ```

+### Update Image

-### Update image used by a deployment
+To update an image used by a deployment, follow the pipeline:

 Build the image -> Push the image to the Docker Hub -> Run the following command

 ```
 kubectl rollout restart deployment [depl_name]
 ```

+### Wire It Up

-### Wire it up with the React app
+Now we wire everything up with our React app, following the pipeline:

-React App running in browser -> Load Balancer (getting traffic into the cluster) -> Ingress Controller (a set of routing rules) -> Cluster IP Services -> different Pods
+React App running in browser
+-> Load Balancer (getting traffic into the cluster)
+-> Ingress Controller (a set of routing rules)
+-> Cluster IP Services
+-> different Pods

 ### Ingress Controller